apache/apisix-website/website/blog/2022/06/14/xueqiu-with-apache-apisix.md

 keywords:
 - API Gateway
 - Apache APISIX
-- Xueqiu
+- ZooKeeper
 - Authentication
+- Investment
-- Community
+- Observability
-description: This article is compiled from the sharing at Apache APISIX Summit ASIA 2022, and introduces how Xueqiu uses APISIX to achieve more flexible services in the adjustment of the active-active architecture.
+description: This article is compiled from the sharing at [Apache APISIX Summit ASIA 2022](https://apisix-summit.org/).
+It introduces how Xueqiu uses APISIX to achieve more flexible services in adjusting the active-active architecture.
 tags: [User Case]
 ---

-> This article is compiled from the sharing at Apache APISIX Summit ASIA 2022, and introduces how Xueqiu uses APISIX to achieve more flexible services in the adjustment of the active-active architecture.
+> This article is compiled from the sharing at [Apache APISIX Summit ASIA 2022](https://apisix-summit.org/).
+It introduces how Xueqiu uses APISIX to achieve more flexible services in adjusting the active-active architecture.

 <!--truncate-->